 * Reversed battery wire polarity protection

-* Ground Connection point to ground electrical to metal trailer frame & skin
+* Ground Connection point to ground electrical to metal vehicle frame & skin

 When unplugging 110VAC power from a source like Park Power all your 12VDC circuits are still live via your trailer’s 12VDC Auxiliary Battery.
-No need to remember to flip switches or manual things like that.
+No need to remember to flip switches or do manual things to switch over.

 There are other configurations that Progressive Dynamics builds in other amp values.
 There is also another widely used manufacturer, WFCO.
 WFCO also builds various units.
 Both of these manufacturers units are found in the majority of all commercially built RV units.